Multimedia on the web is sound, music, videos, movies, and animations.

 The most common way to discover the type of a file, is to look at the file extension.
 When a browser sees the file extension .htm or .html, it will treat the file as an HTML file.
 The .xml extension indicates an XML file, and the .css extension indicates a style sheet file.
 Pictures are recognized by extensions like .gif, .png and .jpg.

 |MP4 is the new and upcoming format for internet video.
-It is

-supported by YouTube, Flash players and HTML5.
+MP4 is supported by Flash players and HTML5.

-|RealVideo was developed by Real Media.
-RealVideo allows streaming of video (online video, Internet TV) with low bandwidths.
-Because of the low bandwidth priority, the quality is often reduced|
+|RealVideo was developed by Real Media to allow video streaming with low bandwidths.
+It is still used for online video and Internet TV, but because of the low bandwidth priority, the quality is also low.|

 |Flash was developed by Macromedia.
-Flash requires an extra component to play.
-This component comes preinstalled with all major browsers|
+Flash requires an extra component to play in a browser.|

 MP3 is the newest format for compressed recorded music.
 The term MP3 has become synonymous with digital music.
-If your website is about recorded music, the MP3 format is the choice.

 |MIDI (Musical Instrument Digital Interface) is a format for electronic music devices like synthesizers and PC sound cards.
 MIDI files do not contain sound, but digital musical instructions (notes) that can be played by electronics (like your PC's sound card).|

-|RealAudio was developed Real Media.
-It allows streaming of audio (online music, Internet radio) with low bandwidths.
-Because of the low bandwidth priority, the quality is often reduced|
+|RealAudio was developed Real Media to allow streaming of audio (online music, Internet radio) with low bandwidths.|

-|WMA||.wma||WMA (Windows Media Audio), compares in quality to MP3, and is compatible with most players, except the iPod.
+|WMA||.wma||WMA (Windows Media Audio), compares in quality to MP3, and is compatible with most music players, except the iPod.
 WMA files can be delivered as a continuous flow of data, which makes it practical for use in Internet radio or on-line music.|

 Your message has been sent to W3Schools.